quasarframework/quasar/docs/src/pages/why-donate.md

 ## Donating
 You can help Quasar Development by making a monthly pledge through Patreon or send a one-time donation through Paypal.
 If you are representing a company who wants to become a **Sponsor** and need an invoice for your donations, please send an email to `razvan.stoenescu [at] gmail [dot] com`.

-Donating through the **Github Sponsorship is recommended** because Github will also match your donation (making it worth double your amount).
+Donating through the **GitHub Sponsorship is recommended** because GitHub will also match your donation (making it worth double your amount).

 <donating-buttons />